 Preparing for labor and delivery during prenatal visits

 During prenatal visits, Rachel encourages women and couples to discuss their expectations for labor and delivery with their healthcare providers.

 Cedars-Sinai offers multiple resources for pregnant women, couples and families, including a Choices in Childbirth pamphlet (PDF) with a birth preferences worksheet that they can fill out and bring with them to the hospital prior to labor and delivery.

 Cedars-Sinai also offers childbirth education and parenting classes taught by registered nurses, childbirth educators and obstetric anesthesiologists.
-Learn more at Cedars-Sinai Obstetrics/Maternity program's.
+Learn more at Cedars-Sinai Obstetrics & Gynecology program's.